-I’ve been travelling the world broke for over ten years now.
-I normally travel on a budget of around $10 – $15 a day, no matter what part of the world I find myself in.
-So yes, budget travel is possible ANYWHERE!
+I’ve been traveling the world broke since 2017, and have spent months on the road with a budget of around $10 – $20 a day, no matter what part of the world I find myself in.

-But travelling cheap becomes a lot more fun when you pick a destination that allows you to spread your money further.
-Instead of slumming it every single night and dumpster diving for breakfast, you can afford the occasional hostel room and beer!
-Picking the right place to travel helps you in your quest to save money while travelling.
+But traveling cheap becomes a lot more fun when you pick a destination that allows you to spread your money further.
+Instead of slumming it every single night, you can afford the occasional hostel room and beer!
+And no, I don’t mean hacking credit card points or “luxury” budget travel.
+We are still Broke Backpacking, but with just a tad bit more value.

-I have compiled for you the 10 cheapest places in the world to travel to.
+I have compiled for you the 19 cheap places to travel this year.
 Get inspired to get off the beaten path and have a whirlwind of an adventure!

 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.